 12. I began treating her like a person, not his mother

-Thinking of her as my boyfriend’s mother put her on a hypothetical pedestal, which created a hindrance in our budding relationship.
+Thinking of her as my boyfriend’s mom put her on a hypothetical pedestal, which created a hindrance in our budding relationship.
 I realised that she is an individual and soon I began treating her that way.

 This not only helped her it also helped me, for the nervousness I originally felt when I would be around her gradually vanished.
 It helped her as she realised she can be my friend too and our relationship can grow beyond just a boy’s mother and his girlfriend.